ezsystems/requirements/DX/Docker/Migration.md

 ### Preferred
 The feature SHOULD:
 1. Be able to do this operation from dev to prod, and from prod back to dev
+1. Be able to forward ENV variables to the desired app

 ### Bonus
 The feature MAY: